andandandand/Application-Image-Segmentation-with-Python/slides/chapter_1_40c35dedada5fea64f36b2ea85529d2d.md

 `@script`
-The name "U-net" comes from the U shape of the network architecture: it has a downsampling path that compresses the image at its left side and an upsampling path at its right side that reconstructs it.
+The name "U-net" comes from the "U" shape of the network architecture: it has a downsampling path that compresses the image at its left side and an upsampling path at its right side that reconstructs it.
 The downsampled features are concatenated with the upsampled features as a data augmentation technique built-in within the network.

 In U-net, in order to label pixels as belonging to a particular image class we map a convolution operation from original or downsampled images to a synthetic or upsampled image.